If you’re reading this, you are:

 You want bar seating for your friends and family?
 You want a gas grill AND a charcoal grill?
 What about a refrigerator or pizza oven?

 You got it.
-No outdoor kitchen ideas are too outlandish for us.
+No custom outdoor kitchen ideas are too outlandish for us.

 We have a team of outdoor kitchen design experts that will work tirelessly to make sure your needs are met.